 This is my personal tale of psychosis versus satori, a term referring to a form of enlightenment or transcendent states of mind whereby people have a sense of being part of a unified consciousness.
 In this state the usual “rational” sense of boundaries between ourselves and the world around us may dissolve.
 Ironically, this perspective conforms more accurately to what quantum physics tells us about the true nature of reality: ultimately everything is reducible to an undivided consciousness where seemingly disparate objects are related in nonrandom ways.

 The mental health field is gradually changing to allow more consideration of spiritual or mystical phenomena, or sacred experience.
 I think it needs to change much further.
-This has emboldened me to write about my own satori experience in Synchronicity: Empower your life with the gift of coincidence.
+This has emboldened me to write about my own satori experience in The Positive Psychology of Synchronicity: Enhance Your Mental Health with the Power of Coincidence.
 As a mainstream clinical psychologist, I’ve attempted to relate the marked advantages of going beyond the rational to further appreciate our intuitive awareness of a fuller reality – one that incorporates transpersonal experience.
 It is a contemporary view that follows in the tradition of William James, Abraham Maslow and especially Carl Jung in acknowledging numinous forces that help shape our life experience and personal destiny.
 I believe that acknowledging such experience helps us to be more whole, more alive, and more well.

 There are admittedly traps to avoid.
 Two major traps involve thinking that one’s experience of extremely remarkable coincidences are unique, which can predispose people to thinking they are extra special, referred to as psychic inflation, or otherwise to thinking that they are crazy.
 In many cases, neither is true.
 Remarkably uncanny coincidences with great personal significance are common to many people, even if they might not openly talk about it.
 As a clinical psychologist, I am interested in conveying just how common and normal such experiences are.
 They are also very useful as an avenue to exploring a spiritual dimension in our lives.